wp-cool-tools/quick-featured-images/README.txt

 * Fixed missing default settings

 = 12.0 =
+* In Pro version: Added in 'Default Images'': option for displaying random featured images at each page load
 * Changed menu item name 'Image Columns' to 'Settings'
 * Added in Settings: option to set a minimum user role to be allowed to see the plugin
 * Added in image column: action links to add, change and remove featured images at each post